-The ownership model to create involves shared responsibility between consortium members, who allocate ownership rights and obligations according to their respective contributions.
-Project funding in the study phase has been a collective effort, with members contributing funds and re-distributing cofunding on the basis of a Grant Agreement with the European Health and Digital Agency HaDEA and ensuring a fair distribution of costs.
+The ownership model involves shared responsibility between consortium members, who allocate ownership rights and obligations according to their contributions.
+Project funding in the study phase has been a collective effort, with members contributing funds and re-distributing co-funding based on a Grant Agreement with the European Health and Digital Agency HaDEA and ensuring a fair distribution of costs.
 The roles and responsibilities of each member are clearly defined, specifying their contributions to the study in terms of expertise, resources and implementation tasks.

-During the potential deployment phase, the consortium could oversee the installation of the FRMCS and public 5G infrastructure defined in the study, partly using existing site locations and partly building new sites (pooling strategies to be defined).
+During the potential deployment phase, the consortium could oversee the installation of the FRMCS and public 5G infrastructure defined in the study, partly using existing site locations and partially building new sites (pooling strategies to be determined).
 Rigorous testing and optimisation will be carried out to ensure the reliability and efficiency of the infrastructure deployed.